SAP-archive/teched2020-DAT160/exercises/ex2/README.md

 }
 ```

 4. Next we want to begin defining our own data model  We will wrap all of our own content in a context.
 To prefix the names of all subsequent definitions, place a namespace directive at the top of a model.
 This is comparable to other languages, like Java.
-However here we will use a context which is esentially a namespace that can be nested within another section.
+However here we will use a context which is essentially a namespace that can be nested within another section.

 ```cds
 context teched.common {